UniversalDependencies/UD_Czech-PDT/README.md

 * 2022-05-15 v2.10
   * Added VerbForm=Part|Voice=Pass to long forms of passive participles.
   * Added VerbForm=Vnoun to verbal nouns.
+  * The verb 'být' is now AUX in all contexts.
 * 2021-05-15 v2.8
   * Fixed bug: SpaceAfter=No should not occur at the end of paragraph.
   * "§" is now SYM instead of NOUN.